-- Earlier (2014-2019) the batch strength was really low, and the JEE cut-off was also very high so the quality of the students was exceptional.
-The student-teacher ratio was also low, so the overall quality of the teaching and attention was also appreciated.
-The 2018 batch had just 220 students (each branch had just about 60-70 students).
-Currently, the university has about 1000 students and the increasing strength has compromised on the student experience. - When questioned on whether being a part of MEC was a confidence booster and whether they believed that they developed some technical skills in the past four years, the students seemed mostly agreeable.
+- Earlier (2014-2020) the batch strength was really low, student- teacher ratio was also low, so the overall quality of the teaching and attention was high.
+Currently, the university has 1959 students and the increasing strength has compromised on the student experience. - When questioned on whether being a part of MEC was a confidence booster and whether they believed that they developed some technical skills in the past four years, the students seemed mostly agreeable.
 Their responses may be noted as below: